What Should I Do If My Ex Violates A Parenting Plan?

-Just to be clear, enforcement proceedings can be long, expensive, and time consuming.
+Just to be clear, enforcement proceedings can be long, expensive, and time-consuming.
 They’re most often of use in flagrant cases or cases where a person habitually ignores the parenting plan.
-We’re not talking about situations where your ex is late dropping of your son once or twice.
+We’re not talking about situations where your ex is late dropping off your son once or twice.

 Related Reading: Enforcement Proceedings and Protecting Parental Rights

 There are three common outcomes to this type of enforcement proceeding.
 They are: